facebook/docusaurus/website/docs/migration/migration-manual.md

 The Docusaurus front matter fields for the blog have been changed from camelCase to snake_case to be consistent with the docs.

 The fields `authorFBID` and `authorTwitter` have been deprecated.
-They are only used for generating the profile image of the author which can be done via the `author_image_url` field.
+They are only used for generating the profile image of the author which can be done via the `authors` field.

 ## Deployment {#deployment}